jcainuk/Brew-Haven-Tea-Co/README.md

 - [ ] Connect the website to an existing API to generate the products
 - [ ] Refactor the float layout with CSS grid or flexbox.
+- [ ] Full build the other static HTML pages which only have minimum contact at the moment.